 If your team manages many clients, you'll likely have a concept in your team structure where certain people look after certain clients.
 In Xavier, we refer to these people as Account Managers.

 When you first create a Xavier client, you'll be automatically assigned to that client as the Account Manager.
-You can see who each client's Account Manager is on the Client List, and filter the list so that you only see the clients that you manage:
+You can see who each client's Account Manager by their icon on the Client List card, and filter the list so that you only see the clients that you manage:

 To change who the Account Manager is for a client, click on the client in the client list, then Edit from the Client Sidebar.
 Under this menu, you'll see an option for General settings:

 Lock Dates are a feature of Xero designed to help prevent changes to records in periods that have already been reported on or filed:

 Xavier combines knowledge of a client's lock dates in Xero with account filing information from Companies House (where available) to help you keep Xero data stable.

 As you can see in the Xero screenshot above, there are two lock date concepts in Xero.
 Xero do not give them specific names, but in Xavier we define them as:

 Reporting Period Lock Date (the first one in Xero): this lock date usually tracks your monthly or quarterly reporting period.
 Records older than this lock date shouldn't usually be altered, but since the financial year may still be active then this may still happen - but only advisors should be able to alter.